jyaymie/brewm/README.md

 ## ☕️ Project Description

 Brewm helps users find nearby spaces to get their caffeine fix as they work and study.
 Based on the entered location, the app will display a list of places categorized as cafes or spots serving coffee or tea.
 These results are conveniently sorted by distance and can be filtered by price.
-(Additional filters to come!)
 Each cafe is linked to its own page of available information, including photos, an address, business hours, and contact information.

 Have a look around: https://brewm.netlify.app